Dr Radha Modgil's five top tips for easing stress and anxiety

 Take a moment for yourself with these five quick and easy steps

-This year’s Mental Health Awareness Week falls at a particularly difficult time for many of us.
-We are living through a global health crisis, with many of us living separately from families, partners, or friends.
+The year 2020 was overwhelming for us all.
+In 2021, we are still living through a global health crisis, with many of us living separately from families, partners, or friends.

 Feelings of loneliness and isolation are common, and being stressed, anxious or overwhelmed are also perfectly normal things to be feeling.
 But for times when you’re feeling particularly low, there are practical ways of helping ease these negative emotions.